Alex Kozinski: Defense of Ninth Circuit

 In the 2000s, while defending the Ninth Circuit against criticism because of a recent controversial decision, Elk Grove Unified School District v.
 Newdow, Kozinski, who had not been part of the case, emphasized judicial independence: "It seems to me that this is what makes this country truly great—that we can have a judiciary where the person who appoints you doesn't own you."
 He also took a stand against the charge that the Ninth Circuit is overly liberal: "I can say with some confidence that cries that the Ninth Circuit is so liberal are just simply misplaced."

-On November 30, 2007, he became the tenth chief judge of the Ninth Circuit.
-His term as chief judge ended on December 1, 2014, when he was succeeded by Judge Sidney Runyan Thomas.
+On November 30, 2007, he became the tenth Chief Judge of the Ninth Circuit.
+His term as chief judge ended on December 1, 2014, when he was succeeded by Judge Sidney R. Thomas.